- DNR contacts

 How much waste does Wisconsin import and export?

 Most states import as well as export solid waste for disposal.
 Wisconsin imports and exports significant amounts of municipal solid waste (MSW), industrial solid waste and hazardous waste each year.
-The tables below provide a snapshot of municipal and industrial solid waste imports and exports in 2013.
+The tables below provide historical data of municipal and industrial solid waste imports and exports from 2005 through 2014.

 Notes: Illinois figures reported in gate cubic yards, converted to tons using the Illinois EPA conversion factor of 3.3 gate cubic yards per ton.
 Michigan figures reported in cubic yards, converted to tons using the Michigan DEQ conversion factor of 3 cubic yards per ton.
-Michigan figures represent their fiscal year of 10/1/12 to 9/30/13.
+Michigan figures represent their fiscal year of 10/1/XX to 9/30/YY.
 Data on exports to Minnesota not available.

 Where does the waste imported into Wisconsin come from?